-If a line has become snagged and cannot be freed from the wharf structure, the Pilot, Marine Lines Supervisor, and Ships Master will decide on whether the line should be severed and how this will be performed.
+IMPORTANT NOTE: If a line has become snagged and cannot be freed from the wharf structure, the Pilot, Marine Lines Supervisor, and Ships Master will decide on whether the line should be severed and how this will be performed.
+The use of snagged lines tools is strictly forbidden.